benoitc/gunicorn/docs/source/deploy.rst

 Upstart
 -------
-Using gunicorn with upstart is simple.
+Using Gunicorn with upstart is simple.
 In this example we will run the app "myapp" from a virtualenv.
 All errors will go to /var/log/upstart/myapp.log.

 **/etc/init/myapp.conf**::